allisoneto/pipnick/docs/astrometry.rst

 Using the Command-Line Script
 -----------------------------

-For command-line usage, you can run the `nickelpipeline_astrometry` script, which provides flexible options for obtaining an astrometric solution.
+For command-line usage, you can run the `pipnick_astrometry` script, which provides flexible options for obtaining an astrometric solution.

 **Basic Use**